 Instant Payments Necessitates Risk Reduction

 Together with increasing value for customers and offering attractive instant payment services, this new trend demands greater security and more fraud prevention.
 The traditional ACH, bank draft, or card payment is based on finance technology that can be years out of date.
 Just as physical infrastructure needs to be enhanced for the safety of people who use the roads, so financial infrastructure should be optimized to enhance accuracy, reduce fraud, and serve the consumers and banks better.
 Instant payments are one of the incentives to do that.
-Regulatory bodies have long wanted to see modernization of the payment system’s legacy infrastructure, so are embracing the idea of instant payments.
+Additionally, regulatory bodies have long wanted to see modernization of the payment system’s legacy infrastructure, so are embracing the idea of instant payments.

 That’s ultimately better for everyone and reduces overall risk in the payment system as all parties implement tools to manage the risks.